 Just likes its name suggests, USB Scanner allows you to interface with a USB scanner directly from your Android device.
 Read More

 These days, you're not anybody if you don't have an app.
 Now, Lowe's is somebody.
 The home improvement warehouse has launched a mobile app that allows you to search for store locations, items, read reviews on products, manage your Lowe's card, and even have some products shipped to you.

 The app is packed with all the bells and whistles you'd expect from a retail app, including a barcode scanner and the ability to check inventory at the stores nearest you.
+It even has photo galleries to help you get ideas for decorating your home, and some how-to videos to help you out once you're home.
 Read More

 Using a camera to “scan” documents to a digital format is nothing new.
 There are a number of PC applications available that help users turn photographed pages into PDFs or other document formats.
 Android enthusiasts can now enjoy the same functionality, as higher resolution cameras on mobile devices have finally allowed this application category to reach maturity.
 This roundup will cover 5 apps you can use to turn your Android device into a portable document scanner.

 Keep in mind with all of these applications, lighting conditions and the surface on which a document or book is placed will have an effect on the quality of each “scan.”
 You will have the best results if you place the documents as flat as possible on a dark, solid color surface in a well lit area.
 Read More